MaterializeInc/demos/integrations/terraform/hashicorp-vault/README.md

 ## Cleaning up

-To clean up the resources created by Terraform, you can run the following command:
+To clean up the resources created by Terraform, run the following command:

 ```bash
 terraform destroy